Nutriadmin/hipaa-policies/source/sections/08-auditing_policy.md

 ## 8.4 Review and Reporting of Audit Findings

 1. Audit information that is routinely gathered must be reviewed in a timely manner, currently quarterly, by the responsible workforce member(s).
 On a quarterly basis, logs are reviewed to assure the proper data is being captured and retained.
 The following process details how log reviews are done at NutriAdmin:
-    1. The Security Officer initiates the log review by creating a User Story in the VSTS Compliance Review Activity (CRA) Project.
+    1. The Security Officer initiates the log review by creating a User Story in the Azure DevOps Compliance Review Activity (CRA) Project.
     2. The Security Officer, or a NutriAdmin Security Engineer assigned by the Security Officer, is assigned to review the logs.
     3. Relevant audit log findings are added to the User Story; these findings are investigated in a later step.
 Once those steps are completed, the User Story is then reviewed again.
     4. Once the review is completed, the Security Officer approves or rejects the User Story.
 Relevant findings are reviewed at this stage.
 If the User Story is rejected, it goes back for further review and documentation.
 The communications protocol around specific findings are outlined below.